 Total Score: 19

 Elementor is a fairly recent addition to the page builder plugin world.
 It came to my attention in the spring of 2016, and while I haven’t used it to fully build out any sites quite yet, it has some great features and seems very promising.
 The best aspect?
 It’s completely free and in the WordPress repository.
 Who doesn’t love that?
-I also contacted someone at Elementor who shared with me that, while they plan to roll out a paid Pro version in the future, the free version will retain all of its existing features, which is great news.
+I also contacted someone at Elementor who shared with me that, while they plan to roll out a paid Pro version in the future (read our Elementor Pro review), the free version will retain all of its existing features, which is great news.
 When using the page builder, the user interface is pretty good, though it takes some getting used to.
 They also give you a lot of design control, both in the overall settings of the plugin and in each individual module.
 Similar to Beaver Builder, it is a front-end editor and also has a good number of modules, though not quite as many as Beaver Builder quite yet.
 I say “yet” because it seems like they are rolling out a new feature or added items pretty frequently so far, so that bodes well for this plugin.
 It gives great options for responsive settings and they’ve just released a whole bunch of great built-in layouts, as well as the ability to save your layout.
 They also recently released mobile editing, which is pretty rad.
 Disabling the plugin loses the layout, but all content stays intact.
 Their built-in design defaults aren’t my personal favorite, but overall, a fantastic free option for a page builder plugin.

 Total Score: 19